 I like non-traditional-mainstream sports.
 I'm a big sailing fan, even though I don't sail very well.
-I have a sailing page.

 I'm also a big fan of world-class bicycle racing, though, as fans know, U.S. coverage of the big European tours is spotty at best.
 Read about this year's Tour de France.
 Find this year's coverage on OLN.
 There is a reasonably new www cycling portal, www.cyclingnews.com, with good coverage. www.velonews.com is also good.

 My Bash information is available here.

 Since Bash is intended to be standards-conformant, I find the following standards-related links helpful.

 An additional document detailing some of the differences between the POSIX Shell and the System V shell may also be useful.